How to Apply for SSDI with Ehlers-Danlos Syndrome

 How to Apply for SSDI with Ehlers-Danlos Syndrome?

-TL;DR: Ehlers-Danlos Syndrome (EDS) has no specific SSA listing but can qualify under musculoskeletal (1.15-1.18) or cardiovascular listings depending on type.
-Hypermobile EDS is evaluated through RFC assessment.
-You need geneticist or rheumatologist diagnosis, documentation of joint hypermobility, subluxation/dislocation frequency, chronic pain documentation, and any cardiac involvement (vascular type).
+Ehlers-Danlos Syndrome (EDS) has no specific SSA listing, but it can qualify under musculoskeletal (1.15-1.18) or cardiovascular listings depending on the type.
+Hypermobile EDS is evaluated through the Residual Functional Capacity (RFC) assessment.
+You need a diagnosis from a geneticist or rheumatologist, documentation of joint hypermobility, subluxation/dislocation frequency, chronic pain, and any cardiac involvement.

 What the SSA Evaluates?